animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-What is less than apparent, though, is that {data-store-name}
-automatically handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a “custom” {data-store-name}
-`PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.
+What is less than apparent, though, is that GemFire automatically handles Java `Enum` types regardless of whether they are explicitly configured (that is, registered with a `ReflectionBasedAutoSerializer`, using a regex pattern and the `classes` parameter or are handled by a “custom” GemFire `PdxSerializer`), despite the fact that Java enumerations implement `java.io.Serializable`.